 A key part of your home office is the flooring.
 With so many options available, you may be wondering which type of floor should you choose for home offices?
 If you’re struggling to make a decision, below you’ll discover some of the best types of flooring for a home office you can invest in.

 Wooden flooring can bring an elegant feel into your office space.
 However, when it comes to solid wood floors, they often come with a high price tag.
 If you want to achieve a solid wood effect on a budget, engineered hardwood floors are a great choice.
+Stories Flooring, based in Leeds, have a large selection.

 Made with a solid wood top layer, engineered wood flooring looks just like the real thing.
 However, it also boasts a layered construction, giving it a tougher, more stable design.
 Many engineered wood floors come with a lacquered or oiled surface.
 This further helps to protect them against wear and tear.